gaehlerm/SoftwareEngineering/README.md

 Part 3: Testing

+Part 3: Testing

 # 18. Introduction to Testing

-// if you don't use tdd: insert errors into the production code to test the tests. https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_95
+// if you don't use TDD, insert errors into the production code to test the tests. https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_95

-"Algorithms + data structures = software" Adapted from Niklaus Wirth
+"Algorithms + Data Structures = Software" Adapted from Niklaus Wirth

-"Abstractions + testing = engineering" Marco Gähler
+"Abstractions + Testing = Engineering" Marco Gähler

-=> software engineering = algorithms + data structures + abstractions + testing
+=> Software Engineering = Algorithms + Data Structures + Abstractions + Testing

-It may sound surprising to you, but proper testing is an absolutely essential step towards writing better code.
+It may sound surprising to you, but proper testing is an absolutely essential step toward writing better code.
 It *forces* you to write better code.
-In fact, this was the first chapter that I wrote for this book, exactly for this reason.
-In the following chapters, we learn why tests are so important, how to write them and what to look out for when writing tests.
+In fact, this was the first chapter that I wrote for this book, precisely for this reason.
+In the following chapters, we will learn why tests are crucial, how to write them effectively, and what to consider when creating tests.

 ## A short story about tests

 In the early days of software engineering, people wrote code and packaged it into the software they were selling.
-Before the release, the whole company had to drop all its work for 2 weeks and manually check that all the features were implemented correctly.
-The software developers had to spend night shifts to fix the bugs ASAP because otherwise the release of the software would be delayed.
+Before the release, the entire company had to pause all its work for two weeks to manually verify that all the features were implemented correctly.
+The software developers had to work night shifts to fix the bugs as soon as possible because otherwise the release of the software would be delayed.

 But that's not the end of it.
 Of course, the company wants to make more money.
-They add some small features to this huge software and sell it again.
-But here comes the problem: before they can release the software and make a lot of money, they have to do the quality assurance all over again.
-All the code that was changed since the last check has to be tested.
-ALL the code has to be tested because developers changed also code used by old features.
-Once again, the whole company freezes for 2 weeks.
+They added some minor features to this extensive software and resold it.
+But here comes the problem: before they could release the software and make a lot of money, they had to redo the quality assurance process all over again.
+All the code that has been changed since the last check needs to be tested. *All* the code has to be tested because developers also changed the code used by old features.
+Once again, the entire company will be on a two-week freeze.

 Obviously, this is highly frustrating.
 Before every release, you have to test a feature that didn't change at all, yet the team could have introduced some bugs.
-Before every release, you waste 2 weeks of your time to do the same boring repetitive task.
-Before every release, the company spends millions to test things that were already tested several times before.
+Before every release, you waste two weeks of your time on the same boring and repetitive task.
+Before every release, the company spends millions to test things that have already been tested several times before.
 And even worse, as the software grows, the number of bugs increases.
 Some of them even slip through the expensive testing.
-And the release gets delayed as the bugs become harder and harder to fix.
+As the bugs become more challenging to fix, the release gets delayed.
 It's a nightmare.

-After another terrible release, the company is at the verge of collapsing.
+After another terrible release, the company is on the verge of collapsing.
 The CEO comes to meet the development team.
-His tie is hanging lose and he looks really tired.
-Apparently, it's been days since he slept for the last time.
-And he says "Guys, it cannot go on like this.
+His tie is hanging loose, and he looks really tired.
+Apparently, it has been days since he last slept.
+And he says, "Guys, it cannot go on like this.
 These tests are killing us.
 We need the following: Here is a screen.
-At any time during the development I want here a list with all the features that are currently not working according to specification.
+At any time during the development process, I want to have a list of all the features that are currently not working according to the specifications.
 If everything works, it should be green.
-If you make this work, I’ll pay you one hundred Millions."
+If you make this work, I'll pay you one hundred million dollars."

-Silence in the room.
-One hundred Millions???
+Silence filled the room.
+One hundred million??
 You may laugh.
 But there are more than enough companies that would actually pay this amount for such a feature.
-It’s an enormous amount, but at the same time the efforts required are incredible.
+It's an enormous amount, but at the same time, the efforts required are incredible.
 There are millions of lines of code and tens of thousands of features.
-It’s hard to find anyone in the company who knows what the specifications are.
-It will take years to get these automated tests working and chances are that the company will be bankrupt before you finish writing all the tests.
+It's hard to find anyone in the company who knows what the specifications are.
+It will take years to get these automated tests working, and there is a possibility that the company will go bankrupt before completing all the tests.

-On the other hand, the benefits for the company would be worth this amount.
-At first you might think "ah, spend one hundred Millions for saving 2 weeks of testing??".
+On the other hand, the benefits for the company would justify this expenditure.
+At first, you might think, "Ah, spend one hundred million for saving two weeks of testing??".
 But there is so much more to it.

 1. You can release anytime the screen is green.
-If the team works well, you can release every day ("nightly build").
+If the team works well, you can release every day (known as a "nightly build").

 2. If a customer needs a feature urgently, you can quickly implement it and send him the nightly build.

-3. There are less bugs as automated tests are more reliable than manual testing.
+3. There are fewer bugs because automated tests are more reliable than manual testing.

-And that’s only the marketing side of it.
-At least as important is the developers’ side of this screen.
-So far you were always afraid that you would break some feature when changing code.
-A feature was working so far but all of a sudden, it’s broken.
+And that's only the marketing side of it.
+Equally important is the developers' perspective on this screen.
+So far, you have always been afraid that you would break some feature when changing code.
+A feature was working fine until suddenly, it broke down.
 Nobody realized when it happened.
-You’ll spend the rest of your work life in constant fear.
-This is worse than the zombie apocalypse because you know it will never end.
-There is nothing that can make you feel save again.
-You are never going to touch a single line of code again unless you really have to, as you are afraid of breaking something.
+You'll spend the rest of your work life in constant fear.
+This situation is worse than the zombie apocalypse because you know it will never end.
+There is nothing that can make you feel safe again.
+You may never want to touch a single line of code again unless absolutely necessary, as you fear breaking something.

 But now, all of a sudden... magic!
-You know if you accidentally broke a feature.
-The screen tells you everything is alright!
+If you accidentally broke a feature, you would know.
+The screen indicates that everything is alright!
 Your paranoia starts to fade.
-You gain confidence again in your code.
+You regain confidence in your code.
 In your abilities.
 In yourself!
-You can start replacing all this old ugly code that had been sewn together like a Frankenstein monster.
-Things that were welded together by force because the author didn’t dare to rewrite the existing code to make a clean solution possible.
-Suddenly things look fine again.
+You can start replacing all this old, ugly code that has been patched together like a Frankenstein monster.
+Things were welded together by force because the author was hesitant to rewrite the existing code to create a cleaner solution.
+Suddenly, things look fine again.

-You go to your CEO, give him a hug and a box of chocolate.
-You thank him for saving your career and you pay him back the one hundret Millions.
+You go to your CEO, give him a hug, and a box of chocolates.
+You thank him for saving your career and you repay him the one hundred million dollars.

-Did I exagerate a little to make my point?
+Did I exaggerate a little to make my point?
 Maybe.
 But the exaggeration is smaller than you think.
 The importance of writing automated tests cannot be overestimated.
-They are no guarantees to make your software project a success.
+Tests are no guarantee to make your software project a success.
 But I can tell you that projects without automated tests are doomed and will fail sooner rather than later.

-I hope this is enough motivation to make you read through this chapter and really try to write tests by yourself.
-As always, it’s not easy at the beginning.
-Ask the internet and others for advice and you’ll get a fairly good idea how to write them.
+I hope this serves as sufficient motivation for you to read through this chapter and genuinely attempt to write tests on your own.
+As always, it's not easy at the beginning.
+Ask the internet and others for advice, and you'll get a fairly good idea of how to write them.

-## Test examples
+## Test Examples

-Here is a small real-world example how a test works.
+Here is a small real-world example of how a test works.

-1. Make sure the coffee machine is clean, has coffee, water and electricity.
+1. Ensure that the coffee machine is clean and equipped with coffee, water, and electricity.
 Press the coffee button.
-Wait until the coffee has finished.
+Wait until the coffee has finished brewing.
 2. Taste the coffee.
 If you like it, the test passes.
-Otherwise it fails.
+Otherwise, it fails.
-3. Throw away the cup and the remaining coffee.
+3. Discard the cup and the leftover coffee.

 This is it.
 Tests always consist of a few instructions that should be easy to understand.
-The result of the test can take up only two values.
-It passed (you like the coffee) or it failed (you didn’t like it).
-If it failed, you should call the technician to fix it.
-Or even better, you write a script that calls the technician automatically.
+The result of the test can only take on two values.
+It passed (you liked the coffee) or it failed (you didn't like it).
+If it failed, you should call a technician to fix it.
+Or even better, you could write a script that automatically calls the technician.

-Tests consist of three stages that are run on a test bench.
+Tests consist of three stages that are conducted on a test bench.

-1. Setup: make everything ready for the test
+1. Setup: Prepare everything for the test
-2. Execution: check the requirements are fulfilled
+2. Execution: Check if the requirements are fulfilled
-3. Tear-down: clean up all the objects created for the test
+3. Tear-down: Clean up all the objects created for the test

-### Structure of a Software test
+### Structure of a Software Test

-In software we do the same as for the coffee machine in the example above.
-In every programming language, there is a major testing library dedicated for this purpose.
-They all do pretty much the same, no matter what programming language you use.
+In software, we follow the same process as with the coffee machine in the example above.
+In every programming language, there is a major testing library dedicated to this purpose.
+They all function similarly, regardless of the programming language you use.
 The Python testing library is called pytest.

 Here is a small example of a class we want to test: